AndraxDev/AndraxDev/README.md

 Currently I'm working on multiple full-stack commercial projects.
 Some of these projects:

+- PegaCons - an AR app that allows you to maintain antennas and towers without hands.
+This app is designed for enterprise models of RealWear Navigator.
+Basic features: Near antennas map, identify antenna by using QR code.
+View your tasks and media associated with the selected antenna.
+Use your voice to navigate through the app.
+Customer: Deutsche Telekom IT Solutions Europe
 - SpeakGPT - A powerful mobile assistant that utilizes latest OpenAI APIs including text generation, image generation, voice recognition and generation.
 Currently exists experimental support for Microsoft Windows and Desktop Google Chrome.
 - CMCChat - Mobile AI assistant for disabled or elder people.
 - DZS - Public transport management system